 If you are a French national you can have a health card straight away.
 This is due to the health agreement that exists between Jersey and France.

-A list of GPs can be found in the yellow pages of the Jersey phone book.
+A list of GPs can be found in the Jersey Online Directory.

 Prescriptions in Jersey